In Amsterdam, Even The Tourists Say There Are Too Many Tourists

 Nutella waffles in a naughty Disneyland

-Fewer than one million people live in Amsterdam but city officials expect almost 20 million visitors this year.
+Fewer than 1 million people live in Amsterdam, but city officials expect almost 20 million visitors this year.
 Most end up squeezing into the historic center of museums and canals and, of course, De Wallen, the oldest Red Light District in Amsterdam.

 As a result, the center caters largely to tourists.
-Think: cannabis cafes instead of grocery stores; trinket shops selling condom key rings instead of places where you can actually get keys made.
+Think cannabis cafes instead of grocery stores; trinket shops selling condom key rings instead of places where you can actually get keys made.
 And the smell of a popular stoner treat — waffles slathered with Nutella — replaces the fresh bread in bakeries.

 "People come here and think that's our national food," Nap says, grimacing.